KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 Note that we need to use the option `--addmissing` as there's already a `debian/` directory (we created it above for the only purpose of having a watch file).

-Afterwards we will remove any example files that get automatically generated, as they are not used.
+Afterwards we will remove any example files that get automatically generated, as they are not used:

 ```console
 kali@kali:~/kali/packages/finalrecon$ dh_make --file ~/kali/upstream/finalrecon_0.0~git20201107.0d41eb6.orig.tar.gz -p finalrecon_0.0~git20201107.0d41eb6 --addmissing --single -y